bennyHacker/3D_Experimental/README.md

 This is my latest experiment for a 3D game engine in Processing.

-Aspects of this engine are influenced by early 3D engines, such as Source and Doom engine
+Aspects of this engine are influenced by early 3D engines, such as Source, Mario 64 and Doom engine

 I hope I (and maybe even the community) can expand on this idea and make the code less ugly